 Bonus tip 1: To make things a little more interesting you can do the following.
 Take a Camembert and with a sharp knife make holes and put in a small piece of garlic and rosemary.
 Bake in preheated oven at 200oC until melted (about 15 minutes) and serve with toasted bread and cranberry sauce.
 It's amazing combo with the Pinot I mentioned or a Beaujolais Villages.

 Let's move to the semi hard and hard now.
 Young gravieras and kaseri demand for an oaky Chardonnay, such as the rich and buttery El Enemigo Chardonnay.
-If you choose an aged graviera then red wine is almost the only choice.
-A robust Cabernet Sauvignon, like Cabernet Sauvignon from Gikas Winery, will become 'magically' velvety and fruity!
-Parmesan is considered the king of cheeses, so she deserves the king of wines, a Champagne!
-Try it with the Greek version, Cuvee Speciale from Domaine Karanikas.
-Spicy and savory pecorino will match perfectly with Sangiovese or Chianti.
-I love Elia Sangiovese from Karavitakis Vineyards.
-Aged gouda is a cheese that everyone loves.
-It is buttery, salty but with irresistible notes of caramel and nuts, Le Roi des Montagnes cuvee from Papargyriou Winery is a perfect match since it has rich, ripe fruit and notes of vanilla and caramel.
+If you choose an aged graviera or gouda then red wine is almost the only choice.
+A robust blend of Cabernet Sauvignon, like Le Roi Des Montagnes Cuvee του Papargyriou Estate, rich, ripe fruit with vanilla, caramel notes, will become "magically" more velvety and fruity!
+Parmesan is considered the king of cheeses, so the king of wines, a Champagne, suits it!
+Try it with the Greek version, Cuvee Speciale of the Karanika Estate.
+Spicy and salty pecorino will pair perfectly with Sangiovese or Chianti like Ricassoli Brolio Chianti Classico DOCG.

 Bonus tip 2: Metsovana, the Parmesan of Tositsa Foundation from Metsovo, is an exceptional and rare cheese that if you are lucky enough to find it, you shoukd pair it with a local wine, from Vlachiko variety preferably (because as you know, what grows together, goes together!!)

-Blue cheeses such as Roquefort, Stilton and Gorgonzola are uniquely combined with dessert wines such as Mavrodaphne or Liatiko like Euphoria of Dourakis Winery.
+Blue cheeses such as Roquefort, Stilton and Gorgonzola are uniquely combined with dessert wines such as Euphoria of Dourakis Winery.
 The contrast between sweet and salty is very interesting (remember the fried feta cheese appetiser served a drizzle of honey that is available in all taverns).

 Bonus tip 3: Kariki is a white cheese from Tinos that ages in a pumpkin and has the spicy taste and complexity reminiscent of Stilton.
 The combination with Riesling Beereauslese Dr Loosen is mind-blowing.